Features

 | Combat MG | Upper + Lower + Barrel + Drum Mag + Stock + Trigger Group | 90s |

-Assembly recipes are gated behind the same level requirements as blueprints.
+Assembly recipes are gated behind the same level requirements as blueprints — see the Progression section for the full unlock table.

 Weapon Preview